Last updated on 5 November 2021

 - Circulatory problems

-- Carpal tunnel (discomfort and pain in your fingers)
+- Carpal tunnel syndrome (discomfort and pain in your fingers)

 - Repetitive strain injuries